-Diabetes is a chronic condition characterized by elevated blood sugar levels due to the body’s inability to produce or effectively use insulin.
+Diabetes is a chronic condition characterised by elevated blood sugar levels due to the body’s inability to produce or effectively use insulin.
 There are three primary types of diabetes: Type 1, Type 2, and gestational diabetes, each exhibiting different causes, symptoms, and management strategies.

 Type 1 diabetes, often diagnosed in children and young adults, occurs when the immune system mistakenly attacks insulin-producing beta cells in the pancreas.
 This results in little to no insulin production, necessitating lifelong insulin therapy.
 Common symptoms of Type 1 diabetes include excessive thirst, frequent urination, extreme fatigue, and blurred vision.
 Early diagnosis is crucial, as untreated Type 1 diabetes can lead to severe complications, including ketoacidosis.

 Conversely, Type 2 diabetes is more prevalent and generally develops in adults, though it has been increasingly diagnosed in younger populations due to lifestyle factors.
 In Type 2 diabetes, the body becomes resistant to insulin, or the pancreas fails to produce sufficient insulin.
 Symptoms may mirror those of Type 1, but can also include slow-healing sores, frequent infections, and areas of darkened skin (acanthosis nigricans).
-Recognizing these symptoms promptly is vital for implementing effective management strategies.
+Recognising these symptoms promptly is vital for implementing effective management strategies.

 Gestational diabetes occurs during pregnancy and typically resolves after childbirth, although it may predispose individuals to Type 2 diabetes later in life.
 Hormonal changes in pregnancy can obstruct insulin’s effectiveness, leading to elevated glucose levels.
 Symptoms may be subtle or absent, making routine screening essential for early detection.